devkodama/PACS-Assistant/README.md

 ## Focus following

 PACS Assistant lets you treat EI, PowerScribe, and Epic as though they were a single unified application instead of separate applications.
-PACS Assistant follows your mouse and keeps the appropriate window in focus.
+PACS Assistant tracks your mouse and keeps the appropriate window in focus.
 You don't need to click to switch focus.

 In most cases, key presses are transmitted to the window which has focus.
 However, when appropriate, keys or commands may be transmitted to a different window or application.